Rasel006/Rasel006/README.md

 ### Hi there 👋, my name is  Md.
-Rasel
+Rasel (Rizu)
 <img src="https://github.com/Rasel006/Rasel006/blob/main/Navy Blue Geometric Technology LinkedIn Banner (1).png" />

 🌟 Assalamu Alaikum!
 I'm Md.
-Rasel, a dedicated Muslim and passionate programmer from Bangladesh. 🇧🇩 with expertise in C, C++, Data Structure & Algorithms, OOP Python and more.
+Rasel (Rizu), a dedicated Muslim and passionate programmer from Bangladesh. 🇧🇩 with expertise in C, C++, Data Structure & Algorithms, OOP Python and more.
 Pursuing a BSc in Computer Science, seeking tech opportunities.
 Connect with me on GitHub!

 # 💫 About Me: